webprofusion/certify-docs/docs/dns/providers/certifydns.md

 ## Using Certify DNS in Certify The Web

-- Enable Certify DNS in your https://certifytheweb.com profile (under License Keys).
+- Purchase a Certify DNS license key under your https://certifytheweb.com profile (License Keys > Add a License Key).
 - In the app, Select Certify DNS as the DNS update method under Authorization.
 - Create your Certify DNS credentials using your account email address (as `API Username`) and license key (as `API Key`).
 You only need to do this once.
 - Click `Request Certificate` to perform a one-time registration with the Certify DNS service (per domain).